g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 python_sources()
 ```

-We should now be able to call manage.py like this
+We should now be able to call manage.py like this:

 ```
 ./pants run src:manage
 ```

-This should output the available commands from manage.py.
+This should output the available commands from `manage.py`.

 ## Step 5: Create the Polls App

-We can now use this `manage` binary target to create the Polls app as directed in the tutorial.
+We can now use this `manage` binary target to create the polls app as directed in the tutorial.
 Just as before, we will
 need to move it into the src directory after we create it.

 ```